LaurensLeeuwis/laurensleeuwis.github.io/State of the apps 2019.md

 - [Aerial screensaver](https://github.com/JohnCoates/Aerial) as mentioned before I use my MacBook with an external monitor.
 If I lock my MacBook, the external screen will go into sleep.
 It doesn't wake up correctly without switching it on and off again.
 Bummer.
 Therefore I always lock it with a screensaver; that way the external monitor won't sleep.
 I really like the Aerial screensaver, which often shows Hong Kong where I have some fond memories of ;).
 I also set up a hot-corner to easily put my machine on screensaver mode.
 - [Magnet](https://magnet.crowdcafe.com) which adds hotkeys for me to put the windows where I want them.
 - [Alfred](https://www.alfredapp.com/) which is a powerful replacement for Spotlight.
 I'm just getting started with this tool, there is a lot to learn I think :)
+- [OBS Studio](https://obsproject.com/) which lets me record my screen.
+While CMD+SHIFT+5 can do something like that as well, this tool is more powerful.
+- [Soundflower](https://github.com/mattingalls/Soundflower) is a tool which redirects a sound output ('speaker') to a sound input ('microphone').
+Enabling me to record the screen sound in OBS.

 ## Office, web text